 - The Turkish Aubergine plant produces lots of orange-red fruit that resembles small tomatoes on a fairly small plant growing no more than 30 inches in height.

 - The small Globular fruits average 7 cm in Diameter

 - Sow 2 seeds per pot in early spring (February- April around 6-8 weeks before last frost date)

 - Cover lightly with soil, place on a sunny Windowsill, cover with a propagator lid or cling wrap until seedlings emerge.
 You should see some action within 2 weeks!

 When Large enough to handle, prick out and pot on into their own pots.

 When to plant out

-After the risk of frost has passed and they are at least 3-4 inches in height.
+Plant out after the risk of frost has passed and they are at least 3-4 inches in height.
 If you are growing in the UK, like me.
 It is best to grow Aubergines under glass for the best crop outcome.
-They will not respond well to outdoor conditions.
+They will not respond well to colder outdoor conditions.
 You can either plant them in Greenhouse Beds, like I do, or Place them in Pots in the Greenhouse.